bp6725/DeconvProPy/README.md

 Step name : preprocess (finding signature) <br/>
 	Possible steps :  <br/>
 	Entropy based.
-Params : number of genes per cell, entropy to Zscore ratio, with/out normalization <br/> Entropy based only largest(pick only genes that are the highest for the specific cell) .
+Params : number of genes per cell, entropy to Zscore ratio, with/out normalization <br/> Entropy, only largest(pick only genes that are the highest for the specific cell).
 Params : number of genes per cell, entropy to Zscore  <br/>ratio, with/out normalization  <br/>
 	Top quantile DE(instead of Anova).
 Params : quantile <br/>
 	Iterative feature selection .Params :  auto selected    <br/>
 	No preprocess. <br/>